csbg/SplineOmics/README.md

 If you encounter a bug or have a suggestion for improving the `splinetime` package, we encourage you to [open an issue](https://github.com/csbg/splinetime/issues) on our GitHub repository.
 Before opening a new issue, please check to see if your question or bug has already been reported by another user.
 This helps avoid duplicate reports and ensures that we can address problems efficiently.

-For more detailed questions, discussions, or contributions regarding the package's use and development, please refer to the [GitHub Discussions](https://github.com/csbg/splinetime/discussions) page for `splinetime`.
+For more detailed questions, discussions, or contributions regarding the package’s use and development, please refer to the [GitHub Discussions](https://github.com/csbg/splinetime/discussions) page for `splinetime`.
 This forum is a great place to ask for help, share your experiences, and connect with the community.

 Thank you for using and contributing to the development of `splinetime`!

 ## Contributing {#contributing}

 We welcome contributions to the `splinetime` package!
-Whether you're interested in fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.
+Whether you’re interested in fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.

-Here's how you can contribute:
+Here’s how you can contribute:

 1.  **Report a Bug or Request a Feature:** If you encounter a bug or have an idea for a new feature, please [open an issue](https://github.com/csbg/splinetime/issues) on our GitHub repository.
 Before opening a new issue, check to see if the issue has already been reported or the feature requested by another user.

-2.  **Submit a Pull Request:** If you've developed a bug fix or a new feature that you'd like to share, submit a pull request.
+2.  **Submit a Pull Request:** If you’ve developed a bug fix or a new feature that you’d like to share, submit a pull request.
 Here are the steps:

     -   Fork the repository.
     -   Create a new branch in your fork for your contributions.